vimaier/hpc-knapsack/README.md

 **Measurement:**

-In order to find out where the default algorithm can be optimized, it has been applied several times to the dynamic programming example problem (secondDynamicProgrammingExample.txt), which is a problem with an item pool of 10000 items and a maximum capacity of 45000.
+In order to find out where the default algorithm can be optimized, it has been applied several times to the dynamic programming example problem.
 The average duration for solving the problem with this algorithm was 1.8431 seconds.

-(TODO: kevin laptop specs)

 ~~~
 Algorithm;Dynamic Programming (Sequential)